Proof

 Things were still getting done.
 The managers were paying for it.

 That meant the middle of the business was doing more than leading.
 It was absorbing preventable noise, patching unclear ownership, and carrying issues that should have held closer to the work.
-By week 3, sponsors could already see the pattern: too many routine issues were still landing upward without enough ownership attached.

 What Was Really Going On